anuvyklack/hydra.nvim/README.md

 ### More hydras

-You can find more hydras in [wiki](https://github.com/anuvyklack/hydra.nvim/wiki).
+You can find more hydras in the [wiki](https://github.com/anuvyklack/hydra.nvim/wiki).
 Feel free to add your own or edit the existing ones!

 ## Installation